 If you and your partner can agree to see a couples therapist to help get out of a rut, you not only help your relationship- you learn valuable tools that you can use next time a relationship rut comes around.

 Familiarity breeds contempt.
 If you spend a lot of time with your partner, you may begin to see only the negative things.
-You hyper focus on the little tics and habits that annoy you, while ignoring the overall good of the relationship.
-Over time this erodes your relationship until you have almost no choice to break up.
+You hyper-focus on the little tics and habits that annoy you while ignoring the overall good of the relationship.
+Over time this erodes your relationship until you have almost no choice but to break up.

 If you are in a relationship rut, try to focus on the positive things about your partner.
 Make a list of things you love about them, and try to remember all those things.
 [Read: How to think positive and reprogram your mind to stay positive]

 Falling into a relationship rut can mean forgetting your partner exists.
 Try to think positively about your partner throughout the day, and wonder how they are doing.

 To end a relationship rut means more intimacy in and out of the bedroom.
 I don’t suggest aggressive PDA, but more simple acts of affection.

 Hold your partner’s hand when you are in public, and put your arm around them when seated together.
 These small acts of affection remind you how important your partner is.
 [Read: 28 cute ways to show affection in a relationship even if it feels awkward]

 This is the most common advice to get out of a relationship rut, and there is a reason for that.
 Relationships require work, but that doesn’t mean they are miserable.
 Plan some fun new activities for you and your partner, and rekindle the spark by having fun together.
 [Read: Cute date ideas – 15 really sweet date ideas to try with your boo]

 Are you and your partner feeling bored?
 You might just be spending too much time together.
 The best relationships allow for space and time apart.
 Time apart allows you to grow as an individual, and gives you something to talk about when you see each other again.